fingerprintjs/fingerprint-pro-fastly-proxy-integration-example/README.md

 > [!Caution]
 > This project is no longer maintained and should not be used in production.
 Please refer to [Fastly Proxy Integration documentation](https://dev.fingerprint.com/docs/fastly-compute-proxy-integration) if you are interested in the up-to-date project.

-> [!Warning]
-> This is an example of a custom Fingerprint proxy integration with Fastly.
-The example is still in the **BETA** stage of development and support is provided only to specific Enterprise customers.
-If that is not you, do not use this example in production.

 # Fingerprint Pro Fastly Proxy Integration Example

 [Fingerprint](https://fingerprint.com) is a device intelligence platform offering 99.5% accurate visitor identification.